tloredo/batse5bp/doc/index.rst

 The last official BATSE GRB catalog was the 4B catalog.
 The "current" catalog hosted at the SSC includes many GRBs observed subsequent to the 4B catalog.
-A 5B catalog, including data spanning to the end of the CGRO mission, was planned but never completed (in particular, the sky exposure and efficiency tables were never computed).
+A 5B catalog, including data spanning to the end of the CGRO mission, was planned but was never completed (in particular, the sky exposure and efficiency tables were never computed).
 The "5bp" part of the package name denotes "5B, preliminary" (5Bp).